 3. Wet n Wild Phoenix

 Cool off with a day at Arizona’s largest water park.
-Expect the usual high-speed water slides that thrill seekers love, but also plenty of low-key fun for families.
+Expect the usual high-speed water slides that thrill-seekers love, but also plenty of low-key fun for families.
 The park has a large wave pool, lazy river, and a splash area designated for little kids with pint-sized versions of some of the park’s thrill rides.

-It hatched!
-Pangaea's interactive, dinosaur-themed exhibits entertain all ages.
+Among our top things to do in Phoenix: Pangaea's interactive, dinosaur-themed exhibits entertain all ages.

 You can feel like a combination of paleontologist and Indiana Jones at this interactive, indoor dinosaur attraction.
 Meet more than 50 life-sized animatronic dinosaurs, and check out 10 interactive stations, including a fossil dig, excavation, and a Dino-Kart ride.
 It's a MUST-stop for any adventure-seeking, dinosaur-obsessed kid.
 Ages 2 and under are FREE.

 The OdySea complex, which opened in neighboring Scottsdale in 2016, houses several family attractions, including Pangaea (above) and Butterfly Wonderland (below), but its crown jewel is the 2-million gallon aquarium.
 It's easy to spend several hours exploring its more than 65 exhibits, from otters and sharks to touch pools and even theme-park style rides.
 When you (or your kids) need a little break, make sure to head to Kids Cove where parents can enjoy a seat and kids can recharge with low-key activities, including Lite-Brite.